Getting Started

 If it does not complete successfully, either open an issue or ask on F# Slack.

-The README.md comes with a lot of information but it's recommended to fill out the introductionary description.
+The README.md comes with a lot of information but it's recommended to fill out the introduction description.

-The release process is streamlined so you only have to start your git repository, set your NuGet and GitHub authorization keys, create CHANGELOG
+The release process is streamlined so you only have to start your git repository, set your NuGet keys for GitHub Actions, create CHANGELOG

 notes, and run the Release